silent-mobius/Python_Book/00_intro/README.md

 Although running in REPL is fun and all, one must always run the list of commands from somewhere, mostly because it misses point of programming if you'll run all the commands manually.

-list of python (or any other high level language) commands that are saved in to the file is usually called as `code`.
+list of python (or any other high level language) commands that are saved into the file is usually called as `code`.

 To write code, we use a type of `text editor` to write and run it.
 There are many text editor on www, here is short list of ones that i'd suggest for this course:

 - GEANY --> a lightweight IDE for general purpose of development.
   - ![GEANY](../.img/geany.png)
-- ATOM --> a extencible text editor with bunch tools that can be added.
+- ATOM --> a extencible text editor with bunch of tools that can be added.
   - ![ATOM](../.img/atom.png)
 - VSCODIUM --> a clone project of atom and vscode with more native OpenSource licensing and agenda.
   - ![VSCODIUM](../.img/vscode.png)